milesdwilliams15/milesdwilliams15.github.io/_posts/2023-10-04-ols-and-iid.md

 amazingly is more than 10 years old now.
 The two most important assumptions are as follows:

-> 1. Validity.
+> 1)  Validity.
 Most importantly, the data you are analyzing should map
 >     to the research question you are trying to answer.
 This sounds
 >     obvious but is often overlooked or ignored because it can be
->     inconvenient. . . .
+>     inconvenient…

-> 2. Additivity and linearity.
+> 2)  Additivity and linearity.
 The most important mathematical
 >     assumption of the regression model is that its deterministic
->     component is a linear function of the separate predictors . . .
+>     component is a linear function of the separate predictors…

 In short, you should have **good data** and the best model of the outcome you wish to study should be **additive and linear**.
 That’s it.